opsvantagedigi/buildwithai-coming-soon/DEVELOPER_ONBOARDING.md

 # 9. Code Style

 - No inline CSS or JS
 - Use `bwai-*` class system
-- Use modular Worker routes
+- Use modular serverless API routes under `api/`
 - Keep functions pure and testable

 ---